Updated: May 4

 Researchers and healthcare professionals use the terms “brain reserve” and “cognitive reserve” to describe the protective factors that brain anatomy and education have on the onset and progression of dementia.
 Often, researchers and clinicians do not distinguish between the two and use the term cognitive reserve.
 However, there are subtle differences between the two kinds of reserve.
 One can think of brain reserve as computer hardware and cognitive reserve as operating software.

 Brain reserve, rather than reducing the risk for Dementia, is brain resiliency or the ability to maintain adequate function in the face of increasing brain damage.
 In this case, researchers believe it is inborn brain architecture along with the number of neurons and connections between brain structures that create resiliency.

 Physical methods such as using microscopes to examine pieces of brain tissue and medical imaging technologies to locate areas of high and low brain activity are the ways researchers assess brain reserve.

 Cognitive reserve is the effect brain exercise has on making the brain better able to resist the behavioral and intellectual declines Dementia cause.
-Researchers and clinicians use behavioral assessments, such as the mini-mental status exam, to evaluate cognitive resiliency.
+Researchers and clinicians use behavioral assessments to evaluate cognitive resiliency, such as the mini-mental status exam.

 Levels of participation in both physical, hands-on activities and formal education reduce the risk for Dementia and make the brain better able to resist the behavioral and intellectual declines of Dementia.